 DNSSEC Port Number

-DNSSEC provides secure DNS transactions which will secure domain name to IP translation secure manner.
+DNSSEC provides secure DNS transactions which will secure a domain name to IP translation secure manner.
 DNSSEC can use both UDP and TCP 53 ports.
 But as DNSSEC packets are generally larger than 512 bytes and UDP can transmit a maximum 512 byte TCP protocol is used for DNSSEC.
 So DNSSEC uses TCP 53 port for communication.